 When setting up my account, I started on the Safari browser, and Skoove prompted me to switch to Google Chrome for a better user experience.
 It wasn’t a big deal for me, but many Mac users prefer to stick to Safari; some don’t even install Chrome.

 I wouldn’t expect to be warned of browser issues when dealing with any of the most used/popular browsers.

 The app is also straightforward; switching between beginner, intermediate, and advanced content is easy, and the lessons are laid out in order.

 Using the app on a mobile device allows you to practice anywhere, making it even more convenient.

 The website and app are incredibly simple, and that’s how they should be.
-We can’t fault the interface in terms of layout and design, and there are no major fundamental design flaws, in our opinion.
+I can’t fault the interface in terms of layout and design, and there are no major fundamental design flaws, in my opinion.

 The app seems to be a more polished product in some respects, despite both platforms being similar.
 Many lessons on the app open with a short video/voiceover that explains the coming content, whereas the browser version only has some on-screen text.